oVirt/ovirt-site/source/feature/fence-kdump.html.md

 ## Fencing flow with fence_kdump

-Fencing flow in oVirt 3.5 will be defined as this:
+Host kdump flow detection will be inserted into automatic fencing flow just before execution of hard fencing:

 1. On first network failure, host status will change to **Connecting**
-2. Then engine will try 3 times more to ask vdsm for status (configuration: `VDSAttemptsToResetCount`) or wait an interval of time that depends on host's load (configured by the the config values `TimeoutToResetVdsInSeconds` + (`DelayResetPerVmInSeconds` \* (the count of running vms on host) + (`DelayResetForSpmInSeconds` \* (1 if host runs as SPM or 0 if not)).)
-3. If the host doesn't respond during this time, execute VDSM restart using SSH connection.
-If command execution wasn't successful, proceed to fence kdump step immediately.
+2. If the host doesn't respond during time interval, execute SSH Soft Fencing.
+If command execution wasn't successful, proceed to hard fencing enabled check immediately.
-4. Wait if host recovers for previously specified time (ask 3 times VDSM for status or wait an interval of time that depends on host's load) If the host doesn't respond during this time, it's status will change to **Non responsive** and fence kdump step will be executed.
+3. If the host doesn't recover during time interval, proceed hard fencing enabled check.
+4. If hard fencing is not enabled for host, set host status to *'Non Responsive* and exit fencing flow
+5. If fence kdump is not enabled for the host, execute hard fencing immediately
+6. If standalone fence_kdump listener is not alive, execute hard fencing immediately
+7. Execute fence_kdump detection
+    1. Store current timestamp into variable
+    2. Resolve host IP and get most recent record from **fence_kdump_messages** table
+    3. If the record timestamp

-5. If fence kdump is enabled for the host, check if fence kdump message will be received.
-If message is received, set host status to **Reboot** and exit from fencing flow.
+      alivecheck if fence kdump message will be received.
+If message is received, set host status to `**`Reboot`**` and exit from fencing flow.

-6. If message from **Non responsive** host is not received in specified timeout (`FenceKdumpMessageTimeout`), proceed to hard fencing step.
+1. If message from **Non responsive** host is not received in specified timeout (`FenceKdumpMessageTimeout`), proceed to hard fencing step.
-7. If hard fencing is configured for host, execute it.
+2. If hard fencing is configured for host, execute it.
 Otherwise exit from fencing flow

 ## Open questions/issues